tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

-While this is (likely) not tenable in the long term, as users do want more modularity, and the current service implementation is brittle and difficult to maintain, it may be viable in the short and medium term to delay implementation which will allow us to do more product research and build more confidence and consensus around the eventual solution.
+While this is (likely) not tenable in the long term, as users do want more modularity, and the current service implementation is brittle and difficult to maintain, in the short term it may be possible to delay implementation somewhat.
+Eventually, however, we will need to make the `node` package easier to maintain and reason about.

 ### Generic Service Plugability